Yining2001/Yining.github.io/others.md

 <img src="/images/rotman.jpg">
 </center>
 <br>
-For example given two points in a space, we have two paths connecting the two points.
+For example given two points in a space, we have two paths connecting them.
 For integerable funtions P and Q, we consider the differential form Pdx+Qdy.
-If its integral along the two paths are equal, then they are homologous.
+If its integral along the two paths are equal, then these paths are homologous.
+In this early history, Riemann did a lot of works.
+You can find details in Weibel's survey [A History of Homological Algebra](http://www.math.rutgers.edu/~weibel/HA-history.pdf).

+As we have talked before that in biology 'homology' means similarity of the structure, physiology, or development of different species of organisms based upon their descent from a common evolutionary ancestor.
+Different (co)homology theories may have the same ancestor.
+From Grothendieck's axiomation in Tohoku, we know how we can obtain a (sheaf) cohomology theory in a really general context which is also valid in a topos.
+Moreover nearly all cohomology theories such as de Rham cohomology and singular (co)homology can be represented by the sheaf cohomology.
+In arithmetic geometry there are also many (co)homology theories with deep connections.
+So what's the ancestor of them?
+I this it's an interesting problem.

 ### Spengler
 Another inspiring philosophy I think is due to Spengler in his book *Der Untergang des Abendlandes* (*The Decline of the West*) in which he talks about civilizations and thinks they are akin to biological entities, each with a limited, predictable, and deterministic lifespan but here we are interested in mathematics.